 - 4.5.1 For the purpose of the clauses below: - (a) 'Reconfirmation' shall mean the process whereby teachers without permanent units are transferred to suitable positions at the merged school.
-A suitable position is one which has similar duties and/or for which the applicant is appropriately qualified and experienced or could become so with reasonable access to re-training. - (b) 'Reassignment' shall mean the process that applies to functionally-equivalent positions. - (c) 'Functionally equivalent' shall mean positions in middle or senior management which are generally similar in role, duties and status and which require similar qualifications, training, skills and experience but may have different titles and unit allocation.
-Note: Middle management positions may include positions without units but which have subject responsibilities attached.
-Such positions may be referred by titles such as 'Teacher in Charge of a responsibilities attached.
-Such positions may be referred by titles such as 'Teacher in Charge of a subject'.

-(d) Merit means the most suitable person and primarily includes assessment of qualifications, training, skills and experience.
+A suitable position is one which has similar duties and/or for which the applicant is appropriately qualified and experienced or could become so with reasonable access to re-training. - (b) 'Reassignment' shall mean the process that applies to functionally-equivalent positions. - (c) 'Functionally equivalent' shall mean positions in middle or senior management which are generally similar in role, duties and status and which require similar qualifications, training, skills and experience but may have different titles and unit allocation. - Note: Middle management positions may include positions without units but which have subject responsibilities attached.
+Such positions may be referred by titles such as 'Teacher in Charge of a subject'. - (d) Merit means the most suitable person and primarily includes assessment of qualifications, training, skills and experience.